helenmurugan/Future-Fuels/README.md

 * #### Returning Visitor Goals
     1. As a Returning Visitor I want to make contact with Future Fuels.
-        * Business users are more likely to contact a company on a return visit to the site.
+        * Business users may be more likely to contact a company on a return visit to the site.
-        * A Contact Us page is clearly visible on the navigation links with an opportunity to fill in a form for a call back.
-        * On submission of the form, the user is directed to a page thanking them for getting in touch.
+        * On submission of the Contact Us form, the user is directed to a page thanking them for getting in touch.
 From here, they can use the navigation links to return to the main site.
     1. As a Returning Visitor I want to find out more information about Future Fuels before making contact.
-        * As there is a lot of information on the site, users may return multiple times, if they dont have time to read it on their first visit.
+        * As there is a lot of information on the site, users may return multiple times, if they dont have time to read all the relevant information on their first visit.

 * ### Fixed Bugs
     * After deployment I noticed that the favicon was not working (it did work before delpoyment).
 This was fixed by removing '/' from the start of the absolute filepath.